 The Plan sits within a wider resource management framework, where regulations, plans and planning documents have been created at the national, regional and district levels.

-Which Plan to use?
+Which Section to use?